 3. Water shoes: Many people wear flip-flops, and it’s okay to do so.
 But those get slippery.
 I’d recommend wearing water shoes for comfort and mobility.
 And you would want to pack them before getting to Thailand.
 I didn’t really look for them, but I also didn’t see any stores selling them in the city.

 4. Sunglasses, Hat & Sunscreen: You wouldn’t go to a water park without these sun protection gears, would you?
 April in Thailand is hot, like over 100 Fahrenheit.
 Getting soaked in water all day doesn’t help your cause, either.
 Make sure you protect yourself from heat and UV.
 Pack your sunscreen lotion and aloe vera gel.
-I paid hefty 720 BHT ($23 USD) for sunscreen at the local store.
+I paid hefty 720 BHT ($23 USD) for sunscreen at the local store that I can easily buy under $5 USD in the U.S.

 5. Waterproof Cellphone Case: If you don’t need to bring cell phone out, it’s best to keep it in your hotel.
 But that’s a bit unrealistic as we all rely too much on our cell phone.
 The next best option would be protecting your cell phone in a waterproof case.
 As Songkran approaches, stores and street vendors start selling clear waterproof cases although I would examine thoroughly to find a good quality one.